 A lot of people wish FL Studio did things that Ableton does, and vice versa.
 The design of each program is no exception.
 The floating windows on FL Studio tend to overwhelm users who need a simple interface to work on.
 Alternatively, Ableton’s overall look isn’t what I would call “pretty”, but it’s extremely effective.

 That’s not to say that the GUI of Ableton is terrible by any means, it’s just more WYSIWYG as I stated earlier.
 A lot of folks compare the looks of Ableton to that of Microsoft Excel *lol* but after you spend some time using it, you’ll see why it flows so nicely.

 It goes without saying that the size of your computer monitor is a major factor here.
 If you have a small screen, say 15-inches or less, then you’ll have a hard time seeing things on either DAW.
 That being said, we’re talking about the actual “look and feel” of the different user interfaces on Ableton and FL Studio.

 In my experience, I can say that the looks of the GUI itself is the last thing on my mind when using Ableton.
 Everything being on the same screen (except for external plugins) just makes life so easy when I’m working on a song.

 FL Studio on the other hand has a very attractive look to it.
 Everything is clean and holds your attention.
 The layout of the main interface is no more cluttered than any other DAW, but once you figure out where everything is then things start to flow nicely.

 The biggest difference between FL Studio and Ableton is not just the looks but the floating windows.
 At any given time you could have anywhere from 5-50 windows up on FL.
-On Ableton, you’ll maybe have 3 tops.
+On Ableton, you’ll maybe have 3 windows open at maximum.

-That fact actually segways into a very important topic…
+That fact actually leads into a very important topic…

 Workflow & Learning Curve